Blockstream/satellite/doc/api.md

 By default, API messages are broadcast worldwide through the six satellite beams currently composing the Blockstream Satellite network.
 However, you can also explicitly select the regions for each transmission.

-For example, to send over regions 0 (G18) and 1 (E113) only, call the sender application as follows:
+For example, to send over regions 0 (G18) and 2 (T11N AFR) only, call the sender application as follows:

 ```
-blocksat-cli api send --regions 0 1
+blocksat-cli api send --regions 0 2
 ```

 The regions are numbered from 0 to 5 according to the following mapping: